ASmith155/ImplementingOsTicket/README.md

 <br />
 </p>
 <p>
-Excellent.
-Now that you have enabled IIS we need to install Web Platform Installer.
-I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
+Now that I have enabled IIS I need to install Web Platform Installer.
+This is the link that i used here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
-  That link will provide you with all of the material you need to download to get osTicket up and running.
+  That link provided me with all of the material I needed to download to get osTicket up and running.
 Simply click the link and install the Web Platform Installer
 </p>
 <img src="https://i.imgur.com/AxHCfQ6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once you have installed Web Installer Platform open it.
+After I installed Web Installer Platform open it.
 From inside the application you are going to install MySQL 5.5 Afterwards install x86 version of PHP up until 7.3.
 There are some failed files such as C++ redistributable package as well as PHP 7.3.8 and PHP Manager for IIS those files can be found with the install link.
 </p>
 <img src="https://i.imgur.com/JJ8bZeJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
 </p>
 <p>
-Next download osTicket.
-Then extract and copy the "upload" folder into c:\inetpub\wwwroot.
-Afterwards rename the folder to osTicket
+I then downloaded osTicket.
+Then extraced and copied the "upload" folder into c:\inetpub\wwwroot.
+Afterwards I renamed the folder to osTicket
 </P>
 <img src="https://i.imgur.com/TUGiSKi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>